PDF & SyncTeX

 • Mac: Hold Cmd and click on text or elements in the PDF.

-• Windows/Linux: Hold Ctrl and click on text or elements in the PDF.
+• Windows/Linux (planned): once those builds ship, hold Ctrl and click on text or elements in the PDF.

 Instant Navigation